rsnobles/website-template/DEVELOPMENT.md

 ## Quick start

+> TIP: Start application in a cleaned and initialized local environment with a single command: `taito kaboom`.
+This is essentially the same thing as running `taito env apply --clean`, `taito start --clean`, and `taito init`.

 Create local environment by installing some libraries and generating secrets (add `--clean` to recreate clean environment):

     taito env apply